 The Rocky Mountain Emergency Services Training Center is owned and operated by the Helena Regional Airport Authority.
 The RMESTC, which was dedicated in 1996, provides the most realistic first responder training available in the world today.

-In recent years the RMESTC has continued to grow, adding cutting edge equipment to further the scope of its’ training capabilities.
-The new equipment added includes four modern mobile trainers.
-A Blackhawk Helicopter, Automobile, HazMat (Hazardous Materials), as well as a Structural training device provide differing scenarios, locations, and environments for RMESTC students to practice.
-From flowing fuel fires with 50-foot high flames to engine, wheel, and cockpit fires; these trainers can do it all.
+In recent years the RMESTC has continued to grow, adding cutting edge equipment to further the scope of its training capabilities.
+The state-of-the-art equipment now includes four modern mobile trainers — a Blackhawk Helicopter, Car Fire Simulator, HazMat (Hazardous Materials) Trainer, and a Structural Training Mock-up provide differing emergency scenarios and environments for RMESTC students.
+From flowing fuel fires with 50-foot high flames to engine, wheel, and cockpit fires, these trainers can do it all.

-Alongside the mobile trainers, the RMESTC has worked closely with FedEx and Delta to secure two retired aircraft.
-A full scale Boeing 727 and CRJ-200 aircraft were retired to the training center with real-world application in mind.
-These newly acquired trainers will provide differing situations which Aircraft Rescue Fire Fighters may expect to encounter.
+The RMESTC worked with FedEx and Delta to secure two retired aircraft to supplement the original training curriculum.
+A full scale Boeing 727 and a CRJ-200 aircraft were donated by those two companies with real-world application in mind.
+These trainers provide a number of scenarios which Aircraft Rescue Fire Fighters may expect to encounter.

-Also stationed at the RMESTC is a 1.2 mile long driving track.
+Also located at the RMESTC campus is a 1.2-mile long driving track.
 The oval track includes a 3,000 foot straightaway as well as a six-acre skid pad.
-Professional law enforcement driver training and defensive driving courses are available; the instructors are certified through the National Safety Council.
+Professional law enforcement driver training and defensive driving courses are available; the defensive driving instructors are certified through the National Safety Council.

 The RMESTC continues to expand and position itself at the forefront of Emergency Training while providing a safe, quality, and effective curriculum for emergency responders, both professional and volunteer.
 For more information, go to the RMESTC website, or contact Pete Hartman, Training & Facilities Coordinator.